imaginate/vitals/act/preprocessor/README.md

-# Compile Class & Syntax Specs
+# Preprocessor Classes & Syntax Specs
-This guide describes every compile class, defines each member and method of every class, and provides descriptive details for the compile syntax within the source.
-It is likely that this compiler will become its own separate project in the future.
+This guide describes every preprocessor class, defines each member and method of every class, and provides descriptive details for the preprocessor syntax within the source.
+It is likely that this preprocessor will become its own separate project in the future.
 Thoughts and feedback appreciated.
 <br><br>

 ## GOTO